kennythexu/kennythexu/_posts/2017-06-09-China-is-the-Future.md

 Really though, too many.

+I've only given you a small taste of this world.
 I haven't even gotten to the communal mailboxes or the food and grocery delivery (that often comes in <20 minutes!).
 It's ridiculous here really.
-Everything is just so convenient.
-But of course, I guess that's expected when you are living in the future.
+It might be the population density, or the fast-pace society, but whatever it is, China's mobile infrastructure leads in the world with its prominent _super apps_.
+Everything is just so convenient and unprecedented, and it's something that's interesting to look at from my perspective growing up in the United States.
+But of course, I guess all this is expected when you are living in the future.